-It is also not possible to define generic technical conditions that guarantee the protection of FSS, including its long-term development, but a case-by-case analysis is needed.
-In addition, due to the large separation distances that may be necessary for coexistence, coexistence between FSS and both low and medium power WBB systems cannot always be managed at national level only but may require cross border coordination on a case-by-case basis and related bilateral or even multilateral agreements among neighbouring countries.
+It is also not possible to define generic technical conditions that guarantee the protection of FSS, including its long-term development.
+A case-by-case analysis is needed.
+In addition, due to the large separation distances that may be necessary for coexistence, coexistence between FSS and both low and medium power WBB systems cannot always be managed at national level only.
+It but may require cross border coordination on a case-by-case basis and related bilateral or even multilateral agreements among neighbouring countries.

 Nevertheless, appropriate mitigation techniques can facilitate coexistence between WBB and FS/FSS systems, both at national level and with the neighbouring countries.